RTNN has also worked with educators to develop nano-themed lesson plans aimed at K-12 students:

 Geckos are able to climb up walls and walk on ceilings.
 This is due to the unique hierarchical structure of their feet.
 Scientists have been studying geckos to better understand the creatures’ ability to “stick” on walls.
 In this lesson plan, students will learn about biomimicry, the imitation of the models, systems, and elements of nature for the purpose of solving complex problems.
 Students will also get to make and test “gecko tape” and create their own design.

-Visit one of our partners, SciREN, to find these and other exciting lesson plans.
+Visit one of our partners, SciREN, to find out more about networking events where researchers share lesson plans with educators.

 We have also created one page summaries of several immersive lab experiences, which include visits to RTNN facilities.